-- Add the fresh parsley, walnuts, extra virgin olive oil, garlic cloves, lemon juice, salt, and pepper to a blender or food processor.
+- Add the fresh parsley, walnuts, extra virgin olive oil, garlic clove, lemon juice, salt, and pepper to a food processor or blender.

-- Toss with pasta, use as a pizza sauce, or however you like!
-Or store in an airtight container in the fridge.
+- Toss with pasta, use as a pizza sauce, drizzle on roasted vegetables, etc.

-- Store any leftover pesto in an airtight container in the fridge for up to five days.
+- Store this vegan walnut pesto in an airtight container in the fridge for up to five days.

 You might also like